 This doesn’t just help to boost click-through rates, but also has a direct relation with your Google Shopping Quality Score.

-One should bear this in mind that “Once set for all” isn’t the thing that works in the case of Google shopping, like other ppc ads, you need to be constantly analysing the results and adjusting your segmentation and bids to maximize ROI.
+One should bear this in mind that “Once set for all” isn’t the thing that works in the case of Google shopping, like other PPC ads, you need to be constantly analyzing the results and adjusting your segmentation and bids to maximize ROI.